luckyde/elCanvas/README.md

 ## Parenting

-When you give a child a parent node it will react as if the parent is the world acess basis, it will rotate, and move based off it as well as if you move the parent the child will follow.
+When you give a child a parent node it will react as if the parent is the world access basis, it will rotate, and move based off it as well as if you move the parent the child will follow.
 Currently opacity isn't supported by parenting, but i'm working on making that work

 example of parenting: